BitCANN/bitcann-contracts/README.md

 #### Factory

 The Factory burns the auctionNFT and issues 3 new NFTs [NameNFTs](#namenfts).
-It verifies that the actionNFT input is at least `minWaitTime` old.
+It verifies that the actionNFT input is at least `3 hrs` old.
 It also attaches the tokenAmount from auctionNFT to the authorized contract's thread.

 Constructor:
 - `nameContractBytecode`: The partial bytecode of the name contract.
-- `minWaitTime`: The minimum wait time after which the name can be claimed by the bidder.
-- `maxPlatformFeePercentage`: The maximum fee percentage that can be charged by the platform.
-- `tld`: The TLD of the name.
+- `creatorIncentivePKH`: The PKH of the creator incentive.

 Transaction Structure:
 | # | Inputs | Outputs |